Estelle Parsons

-Estelle Parsons (born November 20, 1927) is an American actress, singer and stage director.
+Estelle Parsons (born November 20, 1927) is an American actress.

 After studying law, Parsons became a singer before deciding to pursue a career in acting.
 She worked for the television program Today and made her stage debut in 1961.
 During the 1960s, Parsons established her career on Broadway before progressing to film.
-She won the Academy Award for Best Supporting Actress for her role as Blanche Barrow in Bonnie and Clyde (1967), and was also nominated for her work in Rachel, Rachel (1968).
+She won the Academy Award for Best Supporting Actress for Bonnie and Clyde (1967), and was also nominated for her work in Rachel, Rachel (1968).

 Parsons worked extensively in film and theatre during the 1970s and later directed several Broadway productions.
 Later work included perhaps her best known role, as Beverly Harris, mother of the title character, on the sitcom Roseanne, and, later, on its spinoff The Conners.
 She has been nominated five times for the Tony Award (four times for Lead Actress of a Play and once for Featured Actress).
 In 2004, Parsons was inducted into the American Theatre Hall of Fame.

+Parsons was a member of the executive committee of the Writers and Artists for Peace in the Middle East, a pro-Israel group.

 Early life

-Parsons was born in Lynn Hospital, Lynn, Massachusetts.
-Her mother, Elinor Ingeborg (née Mattsson), was a native of Sweden, and her father, Eben Parsons, was of English descent.
-She had one older sister, Elaine Ruggles.
+Parsons was born in Lynn Hospital, Lynn, Massachusetts, the younger of two children born to Elinor Ingeborg (née Mattsson), a native of Sweden, and Eben Parsons, who was of English descent.
+Estelle's older sister, Elaine Parsons Ruggles, was born in 1923 and died in 1996.

 She attended Oak Grove School for Girls in Maine.
-After graduating from Connecticut College in 1949, Parsons initially studied law at Boston University, and then worked as a singer with a band before settling on an acting career in the early 1950s.
-In 1983, when co-starring with fellow Academy Award-winning actor Jack Lemmon in a new Ernest Thompson stage play in Los Angeles, Parsons appeared on the November 1 episode of The Tonight Show, telling Johnny Carson that Lemmon had been her first boyfriend, when they were both teenagers in the 1940s.
+After graduating from Connecticut College in 1949, Parsons initially studied law at Boston University School of Law, and then worked as a singer with a band before settling on an acting career in the early 1950s.